Maseno-Debate/RhetoriTask/README.md

 Rhetoritask is a Flask web application that displays speaker rankings for public speaking tournaments.
 It retrieves data from a Google Spreadsheet used to tabulate the tournament results and presents the rankings in an easy-to-read format.

-**DISCLAIMER:** Rhetoritask (this spreadsheet version) is a temporary solution while I work on developing a full-fledged application with real-time data tabulation and advanced features.
+**DISCLAIMER:** Rhetoritask (this spreadsheet extension) is a temporary solution while I work on developing a full-fledged application with real-time data tabulation and advanced features.
 It serves as an interim solution until completion of the API integration.

 ## Features